xd2287/transformers/docs/source/en/model_doc/musicgen.md

 [here](https://github.com/facebookresearch/audiocraft).
 The pre-trained checkpoints can be found on the [Hugging Face Hub](https://huggingface.co/models?sort=downloads&search=facebook%2Fmusicgen-).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [musicgen](https://huggingface.co/models?other=musicgen)

 ## Generation

 MusicGen is compatible with two generation modes: greedy and sampling.
 In practice, sampling leads to significantly